A member of my small group has been invited to Buckingham Palace since her husband is going to be knighted.

 I am reading Mark Batterson’s The Circle Maker.
 Oh wow!
-It’s got me re-excited about praying about every area of my life, and a bit chastened as I realized how many things in my life were vague hopes, or pipe-dreams, or “one day” desires rather than prayers I wrote down, and prayed through consistently.
+It’s got me re-excited about praying about every area of my life, and a bit chastened as I realised how many things in my life were vague hopes, or pipe-dreams, or “one day” desires rather than prayers I wrote down, and prayed through consistently.

 And so, over the last few weeks, I have been writing down my dreams, hopes, goals and wishes and am praying circles around them.

-Already, I am seeing much movement.
+Already, I am seeing movement.
 Things I have been praying for are happening.
 Things are changing.
 I keep saying to Roy, “Wow!
 That’s what I’ve have been praying for.”

 * * *